-Our results present strong evidence that α-hacking is occurring in psychological research.
-It is worth considering whether our results can also speak to the prevalence of such α-hacking.
-It is important to bear in mind that our analytic strategy can only detect distortions in α values that produce an α at the thresholds (i.e., .70, .80, or .90), but not other values.
-For example, if a researcher dropped, without good justification, one or more item from a scale with a true α value of .63 in order to create an apparent α of .73 – a plausible degree of bias in α according to Kopalle & Lehmann’s (1997) results – this would represent a problematic distortion of the measures’ reliability, and yet it would not be detectable by this analytic approach.
+It is worth considering whether our results can speak to the prevalence of α-hacking, to the degree that it may be contributing to the observed results.
+To this end, it is important to bear in mind that our analytic strategy can only detect distortions in α values that produce an α at the thresholds (i.e., .70, .80, or .90) but not other values.
+For example, if a researcher hypothetically used one or more forms of α-hacking (that is, to reiterate, methods that would not be likely to produce legitimate improvements in the scale’s reliability that would be reproducible in new samples) to change their observed α value of .65 in order to create an apparent α of .73, this could represent a problematic distortion of the measures’ true reliability, and yet it would not be detectable by this analytic approach.
 Our results therefore represent an extreme lower bound of the actual occurrence of α-hacking, likely just the tip of the iceberg.
 Future research is needed to estimate the prevalence of α-hacking.
-For example, comparisons could be made between α values reported in the published literature and in bias-resistant methods such as Registered Reports, as has been done with p values (Scheel et al., 2021).
+For example, comparisons could be made between α values reported in the published literature and in bias-resistant methods such as Registered Reports, as has been done with p values (Scheel, Schijen, et al., 2021).
 There are again useful links with the literature on biases in reported p values here: significant methodological investment has produced multiple methods by which we can detect and even partially correct for p-hacking and publication bias under certain assumptions, but our understanding of whether those assumptions hold up in real life is still limited (Carter et al., 2019; Renkewitz & Keiner, 2019).

 Magnitude and consequences of α-hacking

-We suspect that Questionable Measurement Practices (Flake & Fried, 2020), including α-hacking, are currently perceived to be as permissible as some p-hacking practices were before the publication of Simmons et al.’s (2011) seminal article False-Positive Psychology.
-However, ad-hoc measures and ad-hoc modifications to existing measures may have more pernicious and further-ranging consequences than expected.
-Comparable to how many readers of Simmons et al. (2011) were at the time surprised that p-hacking could alter the apparent in-sample p value so much, readers of Kopalle and Lehmann’s (1997) simulations are often surprised that item dropping can modify apparent in-sample α by so much (e.g., increasing it by an average of .10, and in some instances up to .30).
-The potential magnitude of boost in observed alpha is enough to change a measure from being, according to Nunnally and Bernstein’s (1994) guidelines, suitable only for “early stages of research” to being suitable “when making important decisions” (e.g., α > .90).
+We suspect that Questionable Measurement Practices (Flake & Fried, 2020), including α-hacking, are currently perceived by most to be just as permissible as some p-hacking practices were before the publication of Simmons et al.’s (2011) seminal article False-Positive Psychology.
+However, ad-hoc measures and ad-hoc modifications to existing measures in the service of boosting apparent α may have more pernicious and further-ranging consequences than expected.
+Many readers of Simmons et al. (2011) were at the time surprised that various forms of p-hacking could alter the apparent in-sample p value so much.
+It took several years for the field to provide more comprehensive catalogs of the different forms that p-hacking can take and understand the relative degree of distortion they can cause (e.g., Stefan & Schönbrodt, 2023).
+We suggest that similar efforts are needed to collate the different forms that α-hacking can take and furthermore to understand the relative impact of its different form on reliability estimates.
 Like p-hacking, there is also no guarantee that changes to the in-sample estimate bear any relation to a true increase in reliability.
-And as with p-hacking, it is exceptionally easy to fool oneself.
+And as with p-hacking, it is exceptionally easy to fool oneself or to use methods unthinkingly.
 Without replication in new samples, how can we know if, for example, a given item was genuinely performing poorly and should be dropped, or if one is simply conditioning analyses on their own results?
 We return to this point below when making recommendations for future research.